Strong convergence of Kleinian groups: the cracked eggshell: Background material and definitions

 \subsection{Train tracks}

 Consider a compact surface $S$ endowed with a complete hyperbolic metric of finite area.
-The purpose of this section is to introduce the notion of a {\em train track}, which is an object on a surface used to combinatorially encode measured geodesic laminations.
+The purpose of this Section is to introduce the notion of a {\em train track}, which is an object on a surface used to combinatorially encode measured geodesic laminations.
 Specifically, a {\em train track} $\tau$ in $S$ is the union of finitely many "rectangles" $b_i$, called the {\em branches}.
 In a rectangle $[0,1]\times [0,1]$ we call a segment $\{p\}\times [0,1]\subset [0,1]\times [0,1]$ a {\em vertical} segment and a segment $[0,1]\times \{p\}\subset [0,1]\times [0,1]$ a {\em horizontal} segment.
-The $2$ extremal vertical segments are the {\em vertical sides}.
-The branches of a train track satisfy: \begin{enumerate}[-] \item a branch $b_i$ is the image of a rectangle $[0,1]\times[0,1]$ under a smooth map whose restriction to $]0,1[\times[0,1]$ is an embedding; \item the union of the double points of a branch is either empty or a non-degenerate vertical segment; \item given a pair of branches and the corresponding rectangles and maps, the intersection of the images is either empty or a non-degenerate segment; \item given the collection of rectangles and smooth maps producing the branches, any connected component of the union of the images of the vertical sides is a simple arc embedded in $S$. \end{enumerate} The images of the vertical segments $\{p\}\times [0,1]$ are the {\em ties}.
+The two extremal vertical segments are the {\em vertical sides}.
+The branches of a train track satisfy: \begin{enumerate}[-] \item a branch $b_i$ is the image of a rectangle $[0,1]\times[0,1]$ under a smooth map whose restriction to $]0,1[\times[0,1]$ is an embedding; \item the union of the double points of a branch is either empty or a non-degenerate vertical segment; \item given a pair of branches and the corresponding rectangles and maps, the intersection of the images is either empty or a non-degenerate segment; \item given the collection of rectangles and smooth maps producing the branches, every connected component of the union of the images of the vertical sides is a simple arc embedded in $S$. \end{enumerate} Furthermore, we will assume that the closure of the complement of a train track $\tau$ contains no components that are either discs, monogons, bigons, punctured discs or annuli.

+The images of the vertical segments $\{p\}\times [0,1]$ are the {\em ties}.
 A maximal connected union of ties lying in different branches is a {\em switch}.
-A sub-track of a train track $\tau$ is a train track all of whose branches are branches of $\tau$.\\
+A sub-track of a train track $\tau$ is a train track all of whose branches are branches of $\tau$.